abanoubha/ocr/README.md

 # OCR Text Scanner

-Image to Text OCR Software
+Text OCR Scanner Software Tool.
+It is for extracting text from images and PDF files.

 v0.1.0<sup>[1](#1)</sup> WIP<sup>[2](#2)</sup>